Source description last updated: 3 February 2022

 Mission/Mandate/Objectives:

-“The Congressional Research Service (CRS) works exclusively for the United States Congress […], regardless of party affiliation.”
-It is “a legislative branch agency within the Library of Congress” (CRS website: Congressional Research Service Careers, undated) that assists “Congress throughout the legislative process” (CRS website: History and Mission, last updated 15 November 2012) by providing analysis that, according to CRS, adheres to its core values (CRS website: Values, last updated 15 November 2012), which are: confidentiality, objectivity, non-partisanship, authoritativeness and timeliness (CRS: Annual Report; Fiscal Year 2018, January 2019, p.
-3).
+“The Congressional Research Service (CRS) works exclusively for the United States Congress, providing policy and legal analysis to committees and Members of both the House and Senate, regardless of party affiliation.”
+It is “a legislative branch agency within the Library of Congress” (CRS website: Congressional Research Service Careers, undated), that assists “at every stage of the legislative process” (CRS website, About CRS, last updated 18 March 2021).
+CRS remains committed to its core values, which are confidentiality, objectivity, nonpartisanship, authoritativeness and timeliness. ( CRS: Annual Report, Fiscal Year 2019, January 2020, p.
+3)

 “CRS employs more than 400 policy analysts, attorneys and information professionals across a variety of disciplines in five research divisions.”